bmmart2/C-Parsers/README.md

-# C-Parsers
+# C#-Parsers
-A recursive-descent and shift-reduce parser
+A recursive-descent and shift-reduce parser used to implement a small programming language.
+These parsers were written by me for a class assignment.